Safeguarding and Online Safety

 We identify approaches to educate and raise awareness of online safety throughout our community and we have clear procedures in place when responding to Safeguarding and Online Safety concerns.

-If you have any concerns about the well-being of any of our pupils or about a member of staff, please contact the office and ask to speak to:
+If you have any concerns about the well-being of any of our pupils or about a member of staff, please contact the office and ask to speak to our designated safeguarding team:

-Libby Wilmshurst - Our Family Support Advisor and DSL Assistant
+Libby Wilmshurst - Family Support Advisor and Safeguarding Assistant

 The NSPCC also run a range of dedicated helplines which can be found at: